Over the past few years there has been a resurgence in our love for Middle Eastern food.

 For those venturing into this cuisine for the first time, and for cooks familiar with Middle Eastern recipes, we have created three spice kits with spices and recipes that are flavoursome and easy to make.

-TURKISH Spice Kit contains 8 Herbie’s spices and blends;
+Contains 8 Herbie’s spices and blends;

 With recipes included for making Lamb Gozleme, Skewered Lamb with Vegetables (Sis Kebap), Imam Bayildi (The Imam Swooned – pictured), Turkish Sausage Rolls (Borek), Burghul and Silverbeet Pilaf with Labneh and Tomatoes, Stuffed Cabbage Leaves (Dolmeh) with Tomato Sauce and Chicken and Vegetables (a version Tas Kebab).

-PLENTY of FLAVOUR Spice Kit contains 7 Herbie’s spices and blends;
+Contains 7 Herbie’s spices and blends;

 With recipes included for making Fattoush, Barley Risotto with Leafy Greens, White Bean, Barberry and Fennel Salad, Marinated Haloumi, Zucchini Fritters with Yoghurt Sauce, Carrot Dip, Za’atar Crisps, Warm Eggplant Salad and Roasted Cauliflower, Nuts and Grains.